 Black & White Performance

-During our review of the Epson P600, we printed a wide variety of images on every type of inkjet paper.
+During our review of the Epson P600, we printed various images on every type of inkjet paper.
 It was not long before we confirmed that the P800 offers the same black & white performance.
 The following is a recap of the P600 black & white review.

 The Epson P800 can print with three black inks - Photo or Matte Black plus Light Black and Light Light Black.
 Using the printer driver's Advanced Black & White (ABW) mode, the three blacks are used together, although not exclusively, to make a print.
 The ABW system can produce truly neutral grayscale prints.
 Since this is a driver-based system, no ICC printer profiles are required.

-If you are printing a toned B&W image and want to replicate that tone with ease, print the file using a printer color profile instead of the ABW system.
-Keep in mind the file must be converted to B&W in your photo software before printing.
+If you are printing a toned B&W image and want to replicate that tone easily, print the file using a printer color profile instead of the ABW system.
+Remember the file must be converted to B&W in your photo software before printing.
 Using a profile will more accurately reproduce the desired tonality when printed.

 Above is an example of the ABW system and a printer profile at work.
 The original image file has a warm tone.
 The result using ABW (print on the left) is neutral and quite stunning.
 Using a printer profile (print on the right) maintains the image's warmth and is more accurate to the file.

-After making many prints with the SureColor P800, we find that it is a fine replacement for the venerable Stylus Pro 3880.
-The new printer offers more features, slightly better print quality and color gamut, most likely due to improved software.
+After making many prints with the SureColor P800, we found it to be a fine replacement for the venerable Stylus Pro 3880.
+The new printer offers more features and slightly better print quality and color gamut, most likely due to improved software.
 The bold combination of an auto-sheet feeder, specialty media feed, and roll capability will make the P800 an easy choice for anyone serious about making prints.
 We cannot say enough about the importance of a top-loading auto-feed tray.
-This is the critical element for users who want maximum flexibility and production capability.
+This is critical for users who want maximum flexibility and production capability.
 Load it with sheets from 3.5" x 5" up to 17" x 25" and get started.

 The P800's larger ink tanks are a two-fold bonus.
-Epson discounts the ink cost per milliliter as you are buying more at one time.
+Epson discounts the ink cost per milliliter as you buy more at once.
 This leads to a lower cost of operation - some 30% lower than a typical desktop model.
-Second, you can print more with fewer tank changes saving time.
+Second, you can print more with fewer tank changes, saving time.

 - Better than lab quality output on luster, gloss, photo metallic, matte, fine art, and baryta-fiber based inkjet papers